-Everyone working with and/or caring for an adult who may lack capacity to make specific decisions must comply with this Act when making decisions or acting for that person, when the person lacks the capacity to make a particular decision for themselves.
+Everyone working with and/or caring for you must comply with this act when making decisions or acting on your behalf.
 The same rules apply whether the decisions are life-changing events or everyday matters.

 Help and support

-If you would like to discuss the MCA and its impact on you then you could contact the following;
+If you would like to discuss the act and its impact on you then you could contact the following: